Preonath/accelerators/README.md

 # accelerators
-Here i have added bash code that will print Hello World
+Here i have added Bash,R,Python code that will print Hello World